tlamadon/pytwoway/README.rst

 1. two way fixed effect estimator as proposed by Abowd Kramarz and Margolis
 2. homoskedastic bias correction as in Andrews et al
-3. heteroskedastic correction as in KSS (TBD)
+3. heteroskedastic correction as in KSS
 4. a group fixed estimator as in BLM
 5. a group correlated random effect as presented in the main paper